When it comes to coffee, cravings often come down to habits and physical dependence on caffeine.

 Although the research is sometimes contradictory, coffee definitely has many health benefits.

 Coffee also contains polyphenols, which are natural compounds found in fruits, vegetables, and other plants.
-Research shows that polyphenols are powerful antioxidants that can boost your immune system.
-The polyphenols in coffee may help protect you against the following conditions:

 Despite the scientifically proven health benefits of coffee, there are several drawbacks associated with caffeine use.
 There’s also some conflicting research about caffeine’s role in protecting people from heart disease and high blood pressure.
 Leading researchers now believe coffee is somewhere between neutral and beneficial for heart health.